Back to stories list

 A boy, a girl and a woman drinking tea together.

-Kughura gho diyuwa awo kunwa koshiva pofotji.
-Haghamwene nyakudyagho mukutara masherenyi agha hana ghuritha.
+Kughuhura ghodiyuwa awo hanwine koshiva pofotji.
+Haghamwene nyakudyawo mukutara masherenyi agha ghawaninemo.

 At the end of the day they drank chai tea together.
 They helped grandmother to count the money she earned.